 The Ripple Effects in America

-With the Exodus, America struggled to adapt to the sudden loss.
+America struggled to adjust to the sudden loss.
 As more citizens left, tax revenues dwindled, weakening federal and local budgets.
 Infrastructure repairs slowed, school funding declined, and social services suffered cutbacks.
 Small businesses that had relied on Black patrons closed their doors, and even the arts—where African Americans had long enriched American culture—saw a decline.
 Music, fashion, sports, and entertainment lost some of their creative force, becoming less diverse and less innovative.

 America’s social fabric changed, and in some ways, it became starkly aware of the costs of centuries of systemic exclusion.
 The departure of such a large segment of the population forced many Americans to confront uncomfortable truths about their country’s history and the potential paths forward.